tikkikkit21/LinkedInLearning/Python/TensorFlowTables/README.md

 ### Optimizers
 - Optimizers determine how the model is updated based on loss function
 - Uses a variant of stochastic gradient descent (SGD)

+## Working with Tabular Data
+### Intro to Titanic Dataset
+- The *Titanic* dataset is a binary classification problem
+- TensorFlow can be useful for setting up data pipelines
+    - Handles large amounts of complex data
+    - Uses the `tf.data` API
+- To create an input pipeline, we need a data source

+### Feature Engineering
+- Feature engineering is the process to use domain knowledge in order to extract features from raw data
+- One process we can perform is normalizing features
+- We can also one-hot encode categorical features